 - we experience an additional 20 days of rain each year?

 While we’re fortunate to live in a country with one of the highest renewable freshwater supplies in the world, this also means flooding is a particular hazard to Canadians as lakes and rivers can overflow following severe storms.
-As we saw with the catastrophic floods in Ontario and Alberta in 2013, water damage cost Canadians almost 3 billion dollars in insured losses each year.
+As we saw with the catastrophic floods in Ontario and Alberta in 2013, water damage cost Canadians almost 3 billion dollars in insured losses that year.

 How can Canadian homeowners best protect themselves and their homes?